kdestasio/bidsQC/uoTutorial.md

 You will need a singularity image of the dcm2bids tools on Talapas.
 To do so, create a singularity image using the following steps:

 1. `cd` into the directory where you would like to store the image.
-One suggestion is to create a folder called `containers` at in your group's shared folder and store all singularity images together.
+One suggestion is to create a folder called `containers` within your group's shared folder and store all singularity images together.
 For example:
     ```
     mkdir /projects/sanlab/shared/containers
     cd /projects/sanlab/shared/containers